carlst99/PS2MapTool/README.md

 # PS2MapTool

-Each of PlanetSide 2's continent maps is stored in the game files as a number of 256x256 tiles, for various levels of detail.
-This is a tool to manipulate and stitch together those tiles into a full map.
-Additionally, no-deployment zones can be extracted - to achieve this currently you'll have to build from the `m_coreRefactor` branch.
+This is a tool to create PlanetSide 2 continent maps from the data stored in the game assets.
+Current features:

+- Stitching of continent map tiles
+- Creation of no-deployment zone images

 ## Usage